camunda/camunda-docs-manual/content/webapps/cockpit/extend/configuration.md

 ```
 This includes a `custom-module/module.js` file.
 The path is relative to the `app/cockpit` folder in the Camunda webapp .war file.

-You can find a complete example about how to use `customScripts` to develop a Cockpit Plugin in the [Camunda BPM examples repository](https://github.com/camunda/camunda-bpm-examples/tree/master/cockpit/cockpit-cats).
+You can find a complete example about how to use `customScripts` to develop a Cockpit Plugin in the [Camunda Platform examples repository](https://github.com/camunda/camunda-bpm-examples/tree/master/cockpit/cockpit-cats).

 # BPMN Diagram Viewer (bpmn.js)